royaljelly777/land-machine-portal/DEPLOYMENT_GUIDE.md

 ## Part E: First Live Test
 1. Open your published GitHub Pages URL.
-2. In `Operator Mode`, paste your Google Sheet CSV URL.
+2. In `Operator Mode`, use the production CSV URL above (it is also preloaded by default).
 3. Click `Sync Listings Now`.
 4. Confirm:
    - Map markers appear.